 9. Best Anti-Slip: Levinchy Honing Steel

-With a fine grit type, this honing steel is made of hard carbon steel and nickel-chrome plating for durability and long-lasting performance.
+With a fine grit type, this tried-and-tested honing system is made of hard carbon steel and nickel-chrome plating for durability and long-lasting performance.
 Its metal wire drawing technology ensures wear resistance and impressive sharpening results.
 It is among the best knife honing steel, suitable for various knives to meet your requirements.
 It also has a comfortable weight that doesn’t add pressure to your hands.

 - Works for serrated blades